Social Emotional Learning

 Students explore core Social-Emotional Learning concepts each month, including: Self-Awareness, Social-Awareness, Empathy, Gratitude, Equity & Inclusion, Kindness, Curiosity, Environmental Stewardship, and Perseverance.
 Each year, teachers build and expand upon the tools and strategies introduced to meet the ever-evolving developmental, social, and cognitive needs of students.

 Community building takes place across the grade levels through our Learning Buddy Program and Assemblies.
-Each lower school student is partnered with a "buddy" from another grade to build connections and friendships throughout the school.
-Middle School students also have the opportunity to work as teachers' assistants in our JK and K classrooms.
+Each primary school student is partnered with a "buddy" from another grade to build connections and friendships throughout the school.
+Upper School students also have the opportunity to work as teachers' assistants in our JK and K classrooms.
 Once each month the entire school community gathers in the Kohr's Family Center for an all-school assembly.
-These assemblies center around our monthly Social-Emotional Learning theme and are lead by our middle school Leadership class.
-Lower School also meets for a monthly assembly that highlights school news and classroom learning that is lead by the fifth-grade Student Council.
+These assemblies center around our monthly Social-Emotional Learning theme and are lead by our upper school Leadership class.
+Primary School also meets for a monthly assembly that highlights school news and classroom learning that is lead by the fifth-grade Student Council.

 A safe, nurturing and joyful community of learning.